 "Taking a Bear Study Course at the WRI is an immersive experience that gives you time and opportunity to not only closely observe black bears and their environment, but to learn from and ask questions of expert bear biologist Dr. Lynn Rogers."

 "I became aware of Dr. Rogers and his work with black bears after watching a television programme here in England.
 Not having bears here, it became an experience of a lifetime."

 Private accommodations can be found in the area at www.ely.org at the participants own expense.
 Semi-private accommodations are available onsite at no cost during courses only, and only to course participants.
 Accommodations during the courses include a room with 2 twin beds on the first floor and a room with 2 twin beds on the second floor.
-The third floor has 4 twin beds along with a futon couch which converts to a full bed.
+The third floor has 5 twin beds along with a futon couch which converts to a full bed.
 There are 3 bathrooms (2 with showers).

 Meals are included in the donation.
 Other options are available in the area at www.ely.org Flavorful meals featuring seasonal ingredients are served family-style.
 Every attempt is made to accommodate diet preferences and restrictions.

-We provide all transportation during course activities.
+We provide transportation for course activities.
 Course participants are responsible for their own transportation to and from the Northwoods Research Center.